How is functional dyspepsia diagnosed?

 Like with adults, the first physical examination involves feeling the belly from the outside.
 A stool test can then be done to find out whether there is blood in the stool.
 Depending on how much the child is affected by the symptoms, the doctor may do a blood test, or tests for food intolerances and infections.
 Other diagnostic examinations like imaging scans are often not needed.

-Causes for the symptoms are found in about 5 out of 100 children, and can then be treated.
-This is a lot more often than in adults: A physical cause is found in about half of all adults who have stomach problems.
+Physical causes for the symptoms are found in about 5 out of 100 children, and can then be treated.
+This number is much higher in adults with stomach problems: An organic cause is found in nearly half of them.

 Braun J, Müller-Wieland D. Basislehrbuch Innere Medizin.
-München: Urban und Fischer; 2018.
+Munich: Urban und Fischer; 2018.

 Keller J, Hammer HF, Afolabi PR et al. European guideline on indications, performance and clinical impact of 13-C‐breath tests in adult and pediatric patients: An EAGEN, ESNM, and ESPGHAN consensus, supported by EPC.
 United European Gastroenterol J 2021; 9(5): 598-625.